LINGUAE CELTICAE

 Volume 13: Eilean Leòdhas: An Taobh Siar & Nis (Isle of Lewis: Westside & Ness)

-The second edition of this report can be downloaded here (413 KB) in pdf format.
+The third edition of this report can be downloaded here (1.057 KB) in pdf format.

 Traditional Taigh Dubh (Black House) near Arnol in the area of An Taobh Siar (Westside)